Digital-Contraptions-Imaginarium/oa-runner/README.md

 **NOTE: this is a working prototype only**, but you are very welcome to feedback and contribute.
 Please use this repository's [issues section](https://github.com/Digital-Contraptions-Imaginarium/oa-runner/issues).

-##Compatibility
-- This software has been tested against the *.fit* files created by a [Garmin Fēnix 2 multisport watch](https://buy.garmin.com/en-GB/GB/watches-wearable-technology/wearables/fenix-2/prod159116.html).
-We presume that their format and conventions (e.g. the column names in the *.csv* files that can be extracted from the *.fit*) will be consistent at least across other Garmin models, but did not test that yet.
-Do you own any other fitness device that uses the *.fit* format?
-Please offer your help in the [issues section](https://github.com/Digital-Contraptions-Imaginarium/oa-runner/issues).

 ##Setup
 - Setup any recent Java runtime environment suitable to your system, so that it can run from the command line using the *java* command.
 This is required to run the *FitCSVTool* tool, part of the FIT SDK.
 We did our testing using Apple MacOS' Java SE runtime environment version 1.7.0_21.
 - Install the [PhantomJS](http://phantomjs.org/) command line utility.
 On MacOS, using [Homebrew](http://brew.sh/), it's as simple as: